 Add the Right Music

 Music can be a part of the funeral service and any of the satellite celebrations that surround.
 Do you already know your loved one’s favorite tunes?
 If so, make a farewelling playlist.
 You can also ask friends and family to suggest songs if you need a bit of inspiration.
 That’s a great way to build a community around the events and to take a little bit of pressure off yourself if you’re doing all the other planning.
 It’s not unheard of to hire live musicians, a cover band or even a DJ, depending on preferences and budget.
-For more on selecting great music for your farewelling, come on over here.

 Don’t Forget About Food